OkomaNdu/juice-shop-devsecops-pipelin/README.md

 ## Live Deployment

-Once the pipeline succeeds, the application is served from a containerised distroless Node.js image on a dedicated EC2 instance:
+Once the pipeline succeeds, the application is served from a containerised hardened `node:18-bookworm-slim` image on a dedicated EC2 instance:

 > :globe_with_meridians: **`http://18.118.27.38:3000/`**